-The schematic of the experimental setup used in this study is shown in Fig. 1.
-The main components are: EHD pump test unit, high voltage power supply, air velocity transducer, and data acquisition system (DAQ).
-The test channel was constructed from Plexiglas of /4 inch thick.
-The inner dimensions of the channel were 4 inches by 4 inches with a length of 30 inches.
+The schematic of the experimental setup used is shown in Fig. 1.
+The main components are EHD pump test unit, high voltage power supply, air velocity transducer, and data acquisition system (DAQ).
+The test channel was constructed from Plexiglas of 1⁄2 inch thick.
+The inner dimensions of the channel were 4 inches by 4 inches with a length of 24 inches.
 The dimensions of the wire-electrode and system configuration are shown in Fig. 2.
 A copper wire of 20 GA (0.03196 inch diameter) was first bent and welded to form the electrode loop flush mounted on the inner wall of the channel.
 Additional one-inch-long copper wires of the same size were welded to the base loop to serve as emitting electrodes.
-A 0.5-inch wide and 0.025 inch thick copper strip at each stage was also flush mounted on all four sides of the inner wall and served as the grounded plate was maintained at 1.5 inches for each stage.
-The gap between the electrode wire loops of top stage to bottom stage was maintained at 6 inches.
+A 0.5, 1, and 2-inch wide and 0.025 inch thick copper strip was also flush mounted on all four sides of the inner wall and served as the grounded electrode.
+The gap between the tips of the emitting electrodes and the grounded plate was maintained at 1.5 inches.
 It is necessary to include the wire pins to create a non-uniform electric field to produce corona wind.
-The emitting electrode pins were evenly distributed over the channel walls.
+Three pump configurations, separately with three sizes of grounded plate: 0.5-inch, 1-inch, and 2-inch wide plate, were considered in this study.
+For all three configurations, the emitting electrode pins were evenly distributed over the channel walls.
+For example, in the case of 28 electrode pins there are 7 pins on each wall and the space between two neighboring pins is 0.5 inch.
 The electrode assembly and the grounded plate were press-fitted to pre-cut grooves on the inner wall of the channel so that their surfaces were flushed with the channel wall.
 In this arrangement, the corona wind produced by the electrode will resemble that of a wall jet.
-Also, the emitting electrodes were intended to align with the direction of primary flow to maximize its effect of.
+Also, the emitting electrodes were intended to align with the direction of primary flow to maximize its pumping effect.

 The wire electrode assembly was connected to a high voltage (max.
 30 kV) power supply (Bertan Associates, Series 205B-30R) and charged with a direct current of either positive or negative polarity.
-The plate was grounded at the same level of the powersupply.
+The plate was grounded at the same level of the power supply.
 Two 1⁄4 inch NPT compression fittings were installed on the lower part (outlet section) of the channel to hold the velocity transducer (Omega FMA 902-I) in place to facilitate air flow measurements.
 The transducer, which can accurately measure air velocity from 0 to 500 fpm (2.54 m/s) with an accuracy of 2.7% of full scale at room temperature.
-The velocity probe extended horizontally from channel wall allowing measurements be taken on three levels; 1, 2.5 and 4 inches downstream of the grounded plate of the bottom stage.
+The velocity probe extended horizontally from channel wall allowing measurements be taken on three levels; 1, 2.5 and 4 inches downstream of the grounded plate.
 A total of twenty one sampling points are evenly distributed on each level.
 The data acquisition system used is from National Instruments.
 The data sampling and collection are aided by the LabView program.
 The current signal received from the power supply and the velocity transducer are first calibrated and scaled to the correct current and air velocities.
 A sampling rate of 1 Hz is used for all experiments.
-It is determined by systematic trials that 1 Hz is sufficient to capture the variations of electric and flow fields.
+It has been determined by systematic trials that 1 Hz is sufficient to capture the variations of electric and flow fields.